 For a sinking foundation, we use a foundation piering system or polyjacking to raise your home back to its original position.
 Polyjacking is the use of polyurethane foam to raise concrete, fill voids and stabilize soil.
 The foam expands after filling the holes dried in the concrete slab.
 Foundation piering is a foundation repair method that involves using metal or concrete posts to bolster a failing foundation.
 Push piers are made of galvanized or epoxy-coated steel pipe and are drilled into the foundation with a hydraulic ram.
 Helical piers are like large screws.

 We utilize effective systems from SafeBasements that ensure that your foundation and property remain structurally sound for the safety of its occupants.
 Please call us today for an estimate – we’d be happy to help with your foundation repair needs!
-Outside of foundation repair, we also offer basement waterproofing, crawl space encapsulation, mold remediation, and water mitigation throughout Manhattan.
+Outside of foundation repair, we also offer basement waterproofing, crawl space encapsulation, mold remediation, water damage restoration, water removal, and water mitigation throughout Manhattan.